brycepj/scrawl/README.md

 - install the package globally: `npm install -g scrawl-notes`
 - create a new directory that you want to keep notes in.
+- execute `scrawl init` and confirm the prompt
-- create a `scrawl.json` file in that same directory, and configure it to your liking (see below for instructions)
+- open the new `scrawl.json` file in that same directory, and configure it to your liking (see below for instructions)
-- create a new note with `scrawl new`, and you're off to the races.
+- create your first note with `scrawl new`.
+You're off to the races.

 PROTIP: If you want to use only local versions of scrawl for whatever reason, add an alias to your .bashrc: `alias scrawl='./node_modules/scrawl-notes/index.js'`.
 ## API